-- Demonstrate a detailed academic knowledge of history in particular settings. - Analyze and evaluate primary and secondary sources. - Place secondary sources in their historiographical context. - Trace the interaction of various factors that shape history. - · Demonstrate effective academic writing. - · Demonstrate effective academic speaking.
+- Demonstrate a detailed academic knowledge of history in particular settings. - Analyze and evaluate primary and secondary sources. - Place secondary sources in their historiographical context. - Trace the interaction of various factors that shape history. - Demonstrate effective academic writing and speaking.

 REQUIREMENTS FOR A BACHELOR OF ARTS DEGREE IN HISTORY